silvncr/qrs/README.md

 >
 > The fewer letters your word has, the faster you can write it into your game.
 This is especially important in *Quarrel*, as the tiebreaker for equal points is input speed.

----

 ## Settings

-Upon being run directly, the program will automatically generate (or look for) a `settings.json` file in the directory which the command is run from.
+Upon being run from the commandline, the program will automatically generate (or look for) a `qrs.json` file in the directory which the command is run from.
 This file contains the program's settings, which can be changed to suit your needs.

-When using `qrs`, you should can pass a `dict` with any of the following keys into `build_settings` to generate a full settings object, then pass the output to a `Ruleset` to create a new instance.
+When using qrs as a library, you should pass a `dict` with any of the following keys into `build_settings` to generate a full settings object, then pass the output to a `Ruleset` to create a new instance.
 Here are all the currently supported settings:

 | Setting | Default | Description |
 |:-:|:-:|:--|